Mentorship

-I'm passionate about helping people find success.
 You have knowledge, skills, and a unique perspective.
-The question is: how do you turn that into income?
+The question is how to turn that into income.
 Let's figure it out together.

 College Students